SaschaKay/job-research-infrastracture/docker/README.md

-> 📝 Jupiter Notebook automatically assigns new ports for each new process.
+> 📝 VS Code automatically assigns new ports for each new process.
 To see running notebooks and their port numbers, use:
 > ```bash
 > docker exec -it <jupyter_container_name> jupyter notebook list # shows the running notebooks and their port numbers
 > ```